larromba/Data-Privacy/README.md

 Cryptocurrency transactions are chained together in a public, decentralised [blockchain](https://www.investopedia.com/terms/b/blockchain.asp).
 As it's public, every [transaction](https://www.blockchain.com/btc/tx/645989b3d3df37827f4dfe2f75bf2fea1e66e25d2c6c562225c0123d1567f429) includes information like IP addresses, [transaction addresses](https://www.blockchain.com/btc/address/1KyeBoM2XveqjHUQEcK3qgaxnn1bDFMvwU), and the transaction's value.

-[Wallets](https://www.bitdegree.org/crypto/tutorials/cryptocurrency-wallet#a-brief-of-crypto-wallet) are used to access the value at transaction addresses, and authorise its use.
-They can display a combined total of multiple addresses, which may seem like a storage.
-In reality, a wallet is simply a private key that enabled access to the value located at these addresses.
+[Wallets](https://www.bitdegree.org/crypto/tutorials/cryptocurrency-wallet#a-brief-of-crypto-wallet) use a private key to access a transaction address' value.
+Modern [hierarchical deterministic (HD)](https://bitcoin.stackexchange.com/questions/98502/how-can-a-user-or-wallet-have-multiple-addresses-at-all-if-out-of-a-private-key) wallets use the same private key for various addresses, rather than creating new keys for each address.

-The identity of transactions / wallets are often not clear, so cryptocurrencies are considered [pseudonymous](https://dictionary.cambridge.org/dictionary/english/pseudonymous).
-Pseudonymity should not be confused with anonymity, as cryptocurrencies [aren't totally anonymous](https://99bitcoins.com/bitcoin-actually-anonymous/).
+The identity of transactions and wallets are not clear, which is why cryptocurrencies are considered [pseudonymous](https://dictionary.cambridge.org/dictionary/english/pseudonymous).
+Pseudonymity shouldn't be confused with anonymity, as cryptocurrencies [aren't totally anonymous](https://99bitcoins.com/bitcoin-actually-anonymous/).
 As [regulations](https://www.finder.com/my/global-cryptocurrency-regulations) become tighter, anonymity becomes harder.

 If you're looking to buy some small amounts of bitcoin to make anonymous transactions, you'll first need a [privacy focused wallet](https://bitcoin.org/en/choose-your-wallet?step=5).
 [Blockstream Green](https://blockstream.com/green/) is a good example, as it has an option to use the Tor network built in.